oakes/play-cljs/README.md

 ## Introduction

 A ClojureScript library for making games.
 It uses [p5.js](http://p5js.org/) underneath.
+And then the terrifying, irrational monstrosity of the web underneath that.

 ### [Try the interactive docs!](https://oakes.github.io/play-cljs/)

+## Getting Started

 There are several ways to create a project: